-While intuitive eating has recently gained popularity, yes, it’s not a new concept.
-The first edition of the intuitive eating book was published in 1995 by two Registered Dietitian’s: Elyse Resch and Evelyn Tribole.
+Intuitive Eating (sometimes just abbreviated IE) has been gaining momentum since the OG book was published in 1995 by two Registered Dietitians: Elyse Resch and Evelyn Tribole.
 In 2021 the authors came out with the latest (fourth!) edition of the intuitive eating book.

 The 10 Principles Of Intuitive Eating

 What are the basic principles of Intuitive Eating?
 Let’s explore the ten principles here.
 For each of them, I have related blog posts and resources listed below.

 One thing that I love about Intuitive Eating is that it can be a bit of a “choose your own adventure”.
 Although they’re listed one through ten, you get to start at whatever principle feels best to you…and this is a fab way for you to start building trust with your body and intuition.